BloatedMonke/CPerm/README.md

 Known to compile with gcc & clang.

+Supports C99 onwards.
+There are plans to support C89.

 ## Functions

 As of right now only permutations and combinations are available.
 The plan is to add a lot more behaviour and functions.
 Contributions are welcome (see [CONTRIBUTING.md](https://github.com/BloatedMonke/CPerm/blob/main/CONTRIBUTING.md)).